rizqimtiaz/EcoOracle/README.md

 changed.

 ### 3. Autonomous Oracle

+`lib/oracle.ts` is the bridge.
+After each scan it:

+- Computes a target credit count (1 credit = 1 verified tonne).
 - Computes a target price (a function of health + scarcity + thermal risk).
 - Decides whether to update, downgrade, or invalidate the dNFT.
 - Pushes the change on-chain via `chainOracleUpdate` or `chainInvalidate`,